nsdavidson/habitat_officehours/README.md

 - Roles of the supervisor:
   * Start and monitor the service in the specified package
   * Exchange information with other supervisors and act upon changes.
-  * Expose an HTTP API for diagnostic, metadata and stats.
+  * Expose an HTTP API for diagnostic info, metadata and stats.
 - Currently the supervisor requires a modern 64 bit Linux kernel to run.
 Windows support is in the works.

 #### Studio